Utility Functions

 The Combine Text built-in function only allows you to combine multiple values (dynamic or static) together, with the same text style applied to all of them.
 If you need to combine multiple String values with different text styles for each, consider using the RichText widget.

-Oftentimes, you may need to quickly format data, convert a data type from one form to another, or perform a simple calculation before setting the variable to a data source, such as a widget value source.
+Often times, you may need to quickly format data, convert a data type from one form to another, or perform a simple calculation before setting the variable to a data source, such as a widget value source.

-Code Expression built-in functions can help with these tasks.
-A code expression is a piece of code that combines operators, variables, and/or values to produce a result.
+Inline Function is a piece of code that combines operators, variables, and/or values to produce a result.
 It can be used for arithmetic and logical operations, among other tasks.

 For example, we may want to quickly calculate the discount amount of a product where the discount is 18% of the MRP of the product.
+The expression would be cost - (cost * discount)

 .

-Code expressions for math operations follow typical precedence (e.g., multiplication/division before addition/subtraction), but parentheses can change the order.
+Inline Function for math operations follow typical precedence (e.g., multiplication/division before addition/subtraction), but parentheses can change the order.

 In this case, the variables we need are cost